Movie Urban Legends Revealed #4

 As you can see, Vera-Ellen’s neck is clearly evident in the shots, and her neck looks fine.

-So there could be plenty of anorexia-related reasons why they had to cover up her neck, but the most commonly repeated story about it is that her neck was so ravaged with seeming old age that they had to cover it up, and that’s NOT the sort of thing that would just clear up in a year, so that’s why I’m going with false, even though there could be some OTHER anorexia-related reason for the neck covering (and there likely IS).
+But the most commonly repeated story about it is that her neck was so ravaged with seeming old age that they had to cover it up, and that’s NOT the sort of thing that would just clear up in a year after not being present just a few months earlier in 1953, so that’s why I’m going with false, even though there could be some OTHER anorexia-related reason for the neck covering (like a general “It looked odd on camera uncovered”).

-Here’s the footage of Vera-Ellen if you’d like to see her some more…
+Here’s the footage of Vera-Ellen from the 1954 event if you’d like to see her some more…

 Thanks to LisaLaLisa92 for the footage and thanks to Doctor Macro for the great scans of Vera-Ellen from White Christmas.
-And thanks again to Bill for his valuable insight into the life of a wonderful dancer who really HAS been far too overlooked in film history.
+And thanks again to Bill and Ileana for their valuable insight into the life of a wonderful dancer who really HAS been far too overlooked in film history.

 MOVIE LEGEND: Burt Reynolds turned down an Academy Award-winning acting role that was specifically written with him in mind so that he could do Stroker Ace.